solo-io/gloo/docs/content/operations/production_deployment/_index.md

 ### Prometheus

 {{% notice note %}}
-Gloo Edge default prometheus server and grafana instance are not meant to be used `as-is` in production.
+Gloo Gateway default prometheus server and grafana instance are not meant to be used `as-is` in production.
 Please provide your own instance or configure the provided one with production values
 {{% /notice %}}

-When running Gloo Edge (or any application for that matter) in a production environment, it is important to have a monitoring solution in place.
+When running Gloo Gateway (or any application for that matter) in a production environment, it is important to have a monitoring solution in place.
-Gloo Edge Enterprise provides a simple deployment of Prometheus and Grafana to assist with this necessity.
+Gloo Gateway Enterprise provides a simple deployment of Prometheus and Grafana to assist with this necessity.
-However, depending on the requirements on your organization you may require a more robust solution, in which case you should make sure the metrics from the Gloo Edge components (especially Envoy) are available in whatever solution you are using.
+However, depending on the requirements on your organization you may require a more robust solution, in which case you should make sure the metrics from the Gloo Gateway components (especially Envoy) are available in whatever solution you are using.
 The [general documentation for monitoring/observability]({{%versioned_link_path fromRoot="/guides/observability/" %}}) has more info.

 Some metrics that may be useful to monitor (listed in Prometheus format):
 * `envoy_control_plane_connected_state` -- This metric shows whether or not a given Envoy instance is connected to the control plane, i.e. the Gloo pod.
  This metric should have a value of `1` otherwise it indicates that Envoy is having trouble connecting to the Gloo pod.
 * `container_cpu_cfs_throttled_seconds_total / container_cpu_cfs_throttled_periods_total` -- This is a generic expression that will show whether or not a given container is being throttled for CPU, which will result is performance issues and service degradation.
-If the Gloo Edge containers are being throttled, it is important to understand why and given the underlying cause, increase the resources allocated.
+If the Gloo Gateway containers are being throttled, it is important to understand why and given the underlying cause, increase the resources allocated.

 ### Troubleshooting monitoring components